How to move around and set the size of your locator map

 This is part of a five-part series on how to create locator maps:

-In this part we're going to talk about how to navigate on on the map, and how to set the size of your map.
+In this part, we're going to talk about how to navigate on the map and how to set the size of your map.
 To do all of this, you can use the tools below the map:

 How to move a map

 To move around the map, place your mouse pointer on the map, then drag and drop (like you're used to from e.g. Google Maps).

 How to zoom in and out of the map